KeneticTWF/KeneticTWF/README.md

 - 👋 Hi, I’m @KeneticTWF
 - 👀 I’m interested in ...
-Modding things for fun (I do not disclose in Modding for unfair method of games)
+Modding things for fun (I do not disclose in Modding for unfair method of gaming!!!!)
 - 🌱 I’m currently learning ...
-To mod Blooket
+To Mod Blooket
 - 💞️ I’m looking to collaborate on ...
 Blooket ModMenu's
 - 📫 How to reach me ... kenetictwf@gmail.com